 There is no stage manager.
 There is no wardrobe assistant.
 There is just you, a clock, and a space you have never worked.
 If your bag is late, your act is late.
 If your car is slow, your act is slow.
 If the room is hard, your act has to be soft enough to make contact without taking over.

-Travel also grinds down the edges.
+Travel grinds down the edges.
 My best props are always halfway broken.
 My spare hat looks too new.
 I spend more time waiting than performing, and every room has its own rules: this school needs you in the gym, that school needs you in the cafeteria, the church basement wants you near the folding chairs because they will not move the sound system.

 It should be illegal for Indiana McDonald’s to run out of Coke